warfare-plugins/social-warfare/readme.txt

 > Robert Ryan, Professional Web Designer

 == Changelog ==
+= 3.0.0 (8 MAY 2018) =
+* Rewrote the core mechanics of the plugin to a class based system.
+* Added top floating bar for mobile.
+* Added circular button option.
+* Normalized variable and function naming conventions.
+* Updated CSS to reflect new classnames and keys.
+* Share windows now appear in the center of the browser.
+* Added toggle to print/not print OG output.
+* Created a custom CSS field for Click To Tweet.
+* Added option for right floating buttons.
+* Added size option for floating buttons.
+* Added vertical placement options for floating buttons.
+* Added option in to select from all post-types for the Widget.
+* Fixed URL Encoding for social network links.
+* URLs are no longer created for attachment or media items.
+* Updated copyright dates.
+* Made the buttons preview its own section in the options page.
+* Moved Tweet Count registration from Registrations to Social Identity.
+*

 = 2.3.5 (12 JAN 2017) =

 * Changed the Twitter counter from 140 characters to 280 characters